diagrams/diagrams-doc/manual/diagrams-manual.rst

 value of some `Angle` type, you can write something like `(3 :: Deg)` or `(3 :: Rad)`.
 The `convertAngle` function is also provided for converting between different angle representations.

+The `direction` function computes the angle of a vector.

 Primitive shapes
 ----------------